disberd/PlutoDevMacros.jl/docs/src/frompackage/import_statements.md

 ## Re-export `using` names with Catch-All
 Prior to version v0.7.3 of PlutoDevMacros, the catch-all import would not allow to automatically import names in the scope of the parent/package module that were added via `using` statements.
-See https://github.com/disberd/PlutoDevMacros.jl/issues/11 for more details on the reasons.
+See [Issue 11](https://github.com/disberd/PlutoDevMacros.jl/issues/11) for more details on the reasons.

 This meant that to effectively have access to all of the names in the parent/package scope, the statement `@fromparent import *` would not be sufficient.
 If for example you had `using Base64` at the top of your module, to effectively have access to also the names of the `Base64` stdlib, you would have to call the macro as follows: